 Contact support

 If you're still experiencing difficulties, please feel free to reach out to our support via chat or email.
-It is handy to prepare the following answers in case they are needed to troubleshoot.
+It's actually helpful to prepare the following answers in case they are needed to troubleshoot.

 Questions supporters could ask you: